Gabe Vincent NBA Playoffs Player Props: Heat vs. Nuggets

 Gabe Vincent Insights vs. the Nuggets

-- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked squad in the NBA defensively.
+- The Nuggets concede 112.5 points per game, eighth-ranked in the league.

-- The Nuggets give up 40.8 rebounds per game, best in the league.
+- On the glass, the Nuggets are No. 1 in the NBA, allowing 40.8 rebounds per contest.

-- The Nuggets give up 25.7 assists per game, 15th-ranked in the NBA.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.

-- Giving up 11.4 made 3-pointers per game, the Nuggets are the third-ranked squad in the NBA.
+- In terms of 3-pointers, the Nuggets are third in the NBA, giving up 11.4 makes per contest.

 Gabe Vincent vs. the Nuggets